A list of supplements that can benefit your overall health – including 5 nutrients that mature adults are often lacking.

 Next, I started adding krill oil capsules to my regimen.
 Whales live on krill in the ocean.
 My understanding is that krill cannot be over-farmed, which is good from an ecology standpoint.

-I still take cold water fish oil capsules or krill capsules as needed, to augment my diet (krill oil smells a bit funky – like low tide – so you don’t want to take a deep inhalation right after you open the bottle).
+I still take cold water fish oil capsules or krill supplements as needed, to augment my diet (krill oil smells a bit funky – like low tide – so you don’t want to take a deep inhalation right after you open the bottle).
 But now I try to get the bulk of my omega from the foods that I eat.

 Essential Fatty Acids Are Good for Men’s Health, Too